Luis "BreakBeat Lou" Flores

-Louis "BreakBeat Lou" Flores is a DJ and producer most recognized for creating the Ultimate Breaks and Beats (UBB) compilation series with the late Leonard "BreakBeat Lenny" Roberts.
+Luis "BreakBeat Lou" Flores is an American DJ and producer most recognized for creating the Ultimate Breaks and Beats (UBB) compilation series with the late Leonard "BreakBeat Lenny" Roberts.
 Flores’ work with UBB became the blueprint for sampled music and remains relevant and integral to hip-hop music and culture.
 The UBB Collection had been crucial in the foundations of various genres of music such as Jungle and Drum & Bass.

 Biography

-Louis "Breakbeat Lou" Flores was born in Metropolitan Hospital in Manhattan, New York, and the raised in the Bronx, New York.
+Luis "Breakbeat Lou" Flores was born in Metropolitan Hospital in Manhattan, New York, and the raised in the Bronx, New York.
 As a young child, Flores was captivated by the music his mother would play in the house on the weekends.
 When he grew, his older sister took him to his first Hip Hop jam in the Bronx, which inspired Flores to become a DJ in 1974.
 He was also a dancer and a graffiti writer.
 When he turned 16 years old, his sister's boyfriend would buy him two turntables and a mixer to start his DJ career.
 Breakbeat Lou became an example of—and a lifelong advocate for—the role of the DJ in Hip Hop as the keeper of the rhythm for the artform's other elements: breaking, graffiti writing, and MC-ing, in particular.

 Early career

 Flores became part of the SOS record pool for DJs around 1980.
-On one of the weekly pool visits, Flores met Leonard "BreakBeat Lenny" Roberts, and a frequent topic of conversation between the two concerned the fact that, as MCs moved into recording studios of labels such as Sugar Hill Records, they were rapping over live studio bands instead of Djs spinning breaks, one of the key foundations of the music.
+On one of the weekly pool visits, Flores reconnected with Leonard "Record Lenny" Roberts, and a frequent topic of conversation between the two concerned the fact that, as MCs moved into recording studios of labels such as Sugar Hill Records they were rapping over live studio bands instead of Djs spinning breaks, one of the key foundations of the music.
 Together, the two of them would embark on a musical journey to produce albums that were instrumental in the formation of the early Hip Hop park jams.
 The collection, first called the Octopus Breaks then Ultimate Breaks and Beats (UBB) would consist of records that Flores would later call "foundation beats": the records that many of the early hip hop DJs would play at park jams.
 Lenny and Lou didn't only compile these beats; Lou also created new remixes of the beats, using 2-inch reel-to-reel recording technology to extend the length of breaks for the album.

 The UBB series started out with small local distribution in New York City record stores but soon, UBB began circulating across the United States, and eventually, the globe.
 Lou and Lenny put out 25 volumes between 1986 and 1991 on their label Street Beat Records, eventually totalling around 200 tracks.
 The breaks on these records would become the foundation for Hip Hop sampling in the mid-to late 1980s, and into the 1990s and 2000s.
 As a result, the sound of the Hip Hop changed in this era, with more live instruments sampled from recordings and less synthesizers and drum machines.